packetchaos/navi_services/tag_by_user_accounts/README.md

 The query used is below:

-    navi tag query "select asset_uuid from vulns where plugin_name LIKE '%user%' and output LIKE '%{a given username}%';"
+    navi tag query "select asset_uuid from vulns where plugin_name LIKE '%Users%' and output LIKE '%{a given username}%';"

 The tag by query function requires the asset_uuid from the vulns table or the uuid from the asset table.
 This is due to the tag assignments endpoint requiring asset UUIDs for tagging assets.